annaknov/blood-work-tracker/README.md

 Input fields will appear for every marker in that panel, with the reference range shown beneath each one.
 Enter the values from your lab report and click **Save entry**.
 Repeat for each panel you have results for.

+You can also enter a **custom marker** not in the standard panels by selecting **Custom marker** from the panel dropdown.
+Enter the name, value, unit, and reference range.

+### Step 3 — Edit values

+You can edit any value at any time:
+- **History tab** — click directly on any value in the table to edit it inline.
+Press Enter to save, Escape to cancel.
+- **Overview / panel cards** — click the ✎ pencil icon on any card to edit the latest value for that marker.

-### Step 3 — Update reference ranges (optional)
+### Step 4 — Update reference ranges (optional)

-The tracker comes pre-loaded with reference ranges from the **NBME Laboratory Reference Values** — the standard reference table used in US medical licensing exams — for markers where a published range exists.
+The tracker comes pre-loaded with reference ranges from the **NBME Laboratory Reference Values** for markers where a published range exists.
 These apply to adult males where sex-specific values are given.

-If your lab report uses different ranges, you can update them in the **⚙ Ranges** tab:

-1. Find the marker you want to update
-2. Edit the **Low** and **High** values directly in the table
-3. Click **Save changes**

-The Source column shows where each range came from — NBME default, your most recent lab result, or manually entered.
-Once you set a range manually it won't be overwritten by future results.
-Use the **↺** button on any row to restore it to the NBME default.
+If your lab report uses different ranges, update them in the **⚙ Ranges** tab: find the marker, edit the Low and High values, and click **Save changes**.
+The Source column tracks where each range came from.
+Use the **↺** button on any row to restore the NBME default.

 ---